arthurmco/nececity/README.md

-It also will have an intelligence level (affects how fast it learns, and how much), a beauty level (affects how faster it can find a partner), a speak level (affects how famous it can be).
+It also will have an intelligence level (affects how fast it learns, and how much), a beauty level (affects how faster it can find a partner), a speak level (affects how famous it can be) and a health level (affect how hard it is for you to get a disease).
 Those parameters will be created randomically on the first generation, but will depend on the parents and grandparents for the next ones.

 It has, also, satisfaction levels for knowledge, health, neighborhood, safety, air quality and entertainment.

+When the individual reach a certain age, it can leave its home, only for marriage and universities (or any other high instructional level education places).
+On some holidays they will visit his family, then her family, then his family... until the parents die.

+People die within 50-110 years of live, depending on the wealth, intelligence and health levels.

-### Family
+## Family

 Then, we have a family.
 A family, in the game, has a man, a woman and zero or more kids, of random genders.